MICROSAVE UPDATE – COMPENDIUM OF NEWS ON ANDHRA CRISIS

 Overall the ground realities for MFI operations have changed overnight with the coming of the ordinance.
-There is a serious threat to credit discipline of MFI borrowers with the registration issues and choking of funds by the banks.
+There is a serious threat to the credit discipline of MFI borrowers with the registration issues and the choking of funds by the banks.
 Though recoveries have been allowed by the High Court, the methods suggested by the ordinance will greatly affect the lending methodologies of MFIs and also make it highly easy for members to evade loan repayments.

-As per the recent developments MFIs have started registering themselves with the local district officials and have also started collecting repayments from the borrowers.
+As per the recent developments, MFIs have started registering themselves with the local district officials and have also started collecting repayments from the borrowers.
 There is also an effort to upload client data of the MFIs and the government to prevent multiple lending.

 Orissa – Crisis brewing on the sidelines

-It is fair to expect that the approaches taken by the State Government of Andhra Pradesh are likely to be replicated in others states.
+It is fair to expect that the approaches taken by the State Government of Andhra Pradesh are likely to be replicated in other states.
 The grapevine is already abuzz with the news that the State of Orissa may come up with something similar.
 On the other hand, the Union Finance Minister has given a statement that –“state governments should not be very restricting and leave the regulation of NBFCs to the Reserve Bank of India”.
 This story continues to unfold on a daily basis.